 Candidates must complete a minimum of 120 semester hours of accredited academic college work, excluding physical education activity courses.
-The four-year plans for each area of specialization in the Educational Studies program vary, with 124 hours required for the specialization in biology, 128 hours for the specialization in history, and 125 hours for the specialization in reading.
+The four-year plans for each area of specialization in the Educational Studies program vary, with 121 hours required for the specialization in biology, 125 hours for the specialization in history, 125 hours for the specialization in mathematics, and 121 hours for the specialization in reading.